DrPriya27/NLP-Primer/Vectorizatoin/Readme.md

 Nlp disaster tweet ke sari notebook padoSearch similarity kaggle per dekhoOverleaf ke paper read karoDatacamp videos Deployment kaise har spec per.
 Table template kaise sabki.
 Mipi per table excel file.

- Come up with traunibgv.
-Svdoc add future activity  Compare data from spec linking.
-  Code assertion.
-Assertion code creation as a part of table.
-Functional code coverage session from snigdha from table.
-Interface to functional coverage ke perspective se h.
-Protocol ni h ye.
-Svdoc team is able to use code for specific linking...

-office:Knowledge seriessemiconductor talk series youtubebenefits vides youtube Highlight is very very unique thing.
-80 percent accuracy on lpddr.
-90 percent on so and so protocol this is highlight.
+office:Knowledge seriessemiconductor talk series youtubebenefits vides youtube

-Ml model training is not a highlight.
-Hvp gene4ation to svdoc is not highlight.
-Highlight should be summary.
-Bigger roadmap swnior people will be looking out.
-Road plan for next 2 months
-Problem descriptionTeam se batDfi ke output share with the teamApproval ko also add Gray are not checks.
+Gray are not checks.
 Blue are checks but line items are not sufficient.
 Green bold are checks.
 Yellow ones even not clear to him
-(13) Post | LinkedIn

 https://blogs-synopsys-com.cdn.ampproject.org/c/s/blogs.synopsys.com/from-silicon-to-software/2022/05/26/synopsys-learning-center/amp/